From Startup To Scaleup: 7 Ways To Prepare Your Business for Evolution

 On the startup phase it was easy to run a company by yourself, but with the growing staff it becomes more difficult.
 To control resources and processes in your scaling startup, it would be useful for you to use ERP system.
 Enterprise Resource Planning (ERP) helps organize business data, reports about changes in working process, and facilitates work collaboration and planning.
 What's more, ERP solution gives you access to data at any time and any place.

-Prices for web or application development varies significantly, so try to find a web development team with the best value for money.
+Prices for web or application development varies significantly, so try to find a web development service provider with the best value for money.

 3. Outsource non-essentials